Business management

 • people management

-• innovation, creativity and enterprise
+• innovation, creativity, enterprise and entrepreneurship

 • numeracy and the ability to research, interpret and use business and financial data